Are Gas Logs Safe & Efficient?

 - Keep children and pets away from the heat source.

-- Make sure you have a working pilot system.
+- Make sure you have a working pilot light and gas valve system.
 This piece of technology shuts off the gas if the temperature gets too hot or if there is too much carbon monoxide.

-- Always have functioning carbon monoxide detectors in your home.
+- Always have functioning carbon monoxide detectors (CO detectors) in your home.
 Replace the batteries twice a year — a good time to check is during the beginning and end of Daylight Savings Time.

 With both systems, it’s good practice to have your fireplace serviced by a professional technician once a year to make sure it’s running properly.
 A qualified service tech can also spot signs of wear and tear that may compromise your family’s safety.

-Vented gas logs are less efficient than ventless gas logs because much of the heat escapes through the exhaust to the outside.
+Vented gas logs are less efficient than vent-free because much of the heat escapes through the exhaust to the outside.
 On the flipside, ventless gas logs are much more efficient, since most of the heat stays put inside your home.
 If you settle on a vented system, you may want to invest in some quality glass fireplace doors for added heat retention.

-Ventless gas logs, when used correctly, can make for an excellent heat source in a space like a sunroom or an addition that doesn’t have access to central heat.
-Again, it’s important not to operate ventless fireplaces for extended periods of time without opening a window, as doing so can cause carbon monoxide to build up in the room.
+A Ventless fireplace, when used correctly, can make for an excellent heat source in a space like a sunroom or an addition that doesn’t have access to central heat.
+Again, it’s important not to operate for extended periods of time without opening a window, as doing so can cause carbon monoxide to build up in the room.

-Vented systems, on the other hand, are not as efficient as ventless gas logs but are safer.
+Vented fireplace systems, on the other hand, are not as efficient but are safer.

 - White Mountain Hearth LS30P-VFSV30N 30″ Ponderosa Log Set with Variable Flame Burner – NG